 Simple English definitions for legal terms

-Read a random definition: inspection right
+Read a random definition: attorney work product

 A cost-book mining company is a group of people who come together to work on mines or lodes.
 They divide their money into shares that can be bought and sold without asking other members.
 The person in charge of managing the mine is called a purser.